luin/express-di/README.md

 * `name`: The name of the dependency.
 * `fn`: A function that just like a typical express middleware, takes 3 arguments, `req`, `res` and `next`, with a subtle difference that the `next` function takes 2 arguments: an error(can be null) and the value of the dependency.

+### Default dependencies
+express-di has defined three default dependencies: `req`, `res` and `next`, so that you can use this arguments in your router middlewares just like before.

 Cache
 -----
 The same dependency will be cached per request.
 For instance: